UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ### Approach 2 - BASNet Hybrid Loss + Copy-Paste Augmentation

-Then, we initialize another pretrained SegFormer-B0 model model_bas, and use the same training_arg as the one we used for our baseline model training and test the per-class IoU and the mIoU across all classes
+Then, we initialize another pretrained SegFormer-B0 model model_bas_aug, and use the same training_arg as the one we used for our baseline model training and test the per-class IoU and the mIoU across all classes